You CAN Go Deeper Into Your Faith

 Thomas Aquinas and Bonaventure

-• If you’ve been reluctant to take a theology course because you think you’ll be in over your head, you should go for Dr. Johnson’s Theological Literacy course.
+• If you’ve been reluctant to take a theology course because you think you’ll be in over your head, you should go for Dr. Johnson’s Christian Mysteries course.
 You will be reading challenging works by Aquinas, Bonaventure, St. Anselm and more, but the best part is that Junius makes it all understandable and super interesting.
 He guides his students towards the discovery of deep and meaningful truths through engaging discussions and well-organized lectures.
 I learned more in this six-week class than I have in twenty years of reading and listening to sermons.
 I think every Christian should take this course!

-• I just finished the Theological Literacy class and it was a great experience!
+• I just finished The Christian Mysteries class and it was a great experience!
 Dr. Johnson’s passion for the subject is evident as he walked us through the various nuances of Theology.
 Junius does a great job of keeping us engaged while shedding light on complex concepts that I honestly didn’t even think twice about growing up.
 The best thing is that I have grown in my relationship with God on a personal level due to meditating on the truths we’ve discussed in class and it’s challenged me to not take for granted any piece of “truth” that I may have uncovered.
 I can’t wait to see what else Junius has in store for his course offerings!